voxpupuli/puppet-rsyslog/README.md

 #### `rsyslog::confdir`

-Specifies the main directory where the module will place all configuration files (default: rsyslogd)
+Specifies the main directory where the module will place all configuration files (default: `/etc/rsyslog.d`)

 #### `rsyslog::package_name`